Alliance of Libertarian Activists: The Conversion

-In the fall of 1966, the ALA sponsored a speech by Dr. Richard Alpert (Ram Dass) a close colleague of Timothy Leary in an attempt to comingle left with right.
-At the time, ALA put out a statement in support of a left-right convergence.
+In the fall of 1966, the ALA sponsored a speech by Dr. Richard Alpert (Ram Dass), a close colleague of Timothy Leary, in an attempt to comingle left with right.
+At the time, ALA put out a statement in support of a left–right convergence.

 On the Right we appeal to limited-government libertarians, Students of Objectivism, individualist anarchists, autarchists and neo-classical liberals, among others; on the Left we appeal to voluntary communalists, voluntary syndicalists, psychedelic libertarians, etc. The conventional labels of leftist and rightist are all but obsolete.
 The real issue is this: will economic, social and political arrangements of whatever form be made by voluntary or coercive means?

 The ALA launched a campaign to challenge mandatory Associated Student fees, circulating petitions to make the AS fee voluntary.
 Sharon Presley wrote a column in the San Francisco State College's The Daily Gater, stating:

 As a matter of principle, we in the Alliance of Libertarian Activists believe that individuals should never be forced into paying for anything whether they want it or not.
 That is the way of coercivists, not libertarians.
 But on a practical level, voluntary AS fees would be a meaningful boon to students.

 The ALA published The Libertarian Iconoclast in the mid to late 1960s.
-They issued a strict anti-interventionist declaration that focused on domestic and foreign policies, prescribed in their 1966 "Berkeley Statement," along with language that spoke in negative terms in what governments must not do, considered as a pioneering approach that was launched to pacify both minarchists and anarcho-capitalists libertarians.
+They issued a strict anti-interventionist declaration that focused on domestic and foreign policies, prescribed in their 1966 "Berkeley Statement," along with language that spoke in negative terms in what governments must not do, considered as a pioneering approach that was launched to pacify both minarchists and anarcho-capitalist libertarians.